Home » About » FAQs

 Students enjoy warm, freshly prepared, and balanced lunches each day.
 The menu changes regularly to take advantage of seasonal produce.
 The menu is pork-free.
 Special meals can be requested if needed.

-Ambrit is situated 6 kilometers south of the historic center of Rome in the Portuense area.
+Ambrit is situated 6 kilometres south of the historic centre of Rome in the Portuense area.
 The campus is centrally located on a 10-acre hill overlooking the Tiber River.

 The school day begins at 8:30 and ends at 15:30 Monday through Friday.
 Students can arrive at school anytime after 8:00 a.m.